mrkaleArduinoLib/gbj_tm1638/README.md

 ## printRadixOn(), printRadixOff(), printRadixToggle()
 #### Description
 The particular method performs corresponding manipulation with radix segment (usually 8th one) of particular glyph without influence on its glyph segments (first 7 segments) in the screen buffer.
 - Each method is overloaded.
-If there is no input parameter provided, the method performs apropriate action on all controlled digital tubes.
+If there is no input parameter provided, the method performs appropriate action on all controlled digital tubes.
-- Default grid is suitable for 4-digit displays aimed for digital clocks with colon instead of decimal point of second (number 1) digit.

 #### Syntax
 	void printRadixOn(uint8_t digit);